Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Universal and Dynamic Properties

 \subsection{Arbitrary and Efficient Local Linear Recodings}

 We now show that the architecture described in (\ref{eq architecture arbitrary local codes}) (Lemma \ref{lemma equivalence linear local codes}) enables any local linear recoding.
 In other words, the local linear codes can be changed to any other local linear codes by only performing linear operations, inside each local group, over the local fields.
-The MSRD outer code remains unchanged, thus the MR condition is preserved by Corollary \ref{cor MSRD equivalent to MR LRC}, and there is no need for global recoding.
+The outer code remains unchanged, thus in case it is MSRD, the MR condition is preserved by Corollary \ref{cor MSRD equivalent to MR LRC}, and there is no need for global recoding.

 We start by introducing local recoding matrices.

 \begin{definition} [\textbf{Local recoding matrices}] Let $ \mathcal{C}_{loc}^{(i)} \subseteq \mathbb{F}_q^{n_i} $ and $ \mathcal{D}_{loc}^{(i)} \subseteq \mathbb{F}_q^{n_i^\prime} $ be local $ \mathbb{F}_q $-linear codes with full-rank generator matrices $ A_i \in \mathbb{F}_{q_i}^{r_i \times n_i} $ and $ B_i \in \mathbb{F}_{q_i^\prime}^{r_i \times n_i^\prime} $, respectively, with $ q $ a power of $ q_i $ and $ q_i^\prime $, for $ i = 1,2, \ldots, g $.
 We define the corresponding local recoding matrices as the unique rank-$ r_i $ matrices $ T_i \in \mathbb{F}_q^{n_i \times n_i^\prime} $ such that $ B_i = A_i T_i $, for $ i = 1,2, \ldots, g $. \end{definition}